JamesCBremerJr/SimpleCorners/README.md

 The resulting linear system is sufficiently small that it can be inverted with an LAPACK routine.

-It is well-known that the operators 1/2I + K and 1/2I + K^* are isomorphisms which are compact perturbations of a coercive operators.
+It is well-known that the operators 1/2I + K and 1/2I + K* are isomorphisms, each of  which is a compact perturbation of a coercive operator.
 See, for instance,

       M. Costabel, "Boundary Integral Operators On Lipschitz Domains" SIAM Journal on Mathematical Analysis, 19 (1988), pg.
 613-626.

-It follows that the Galerkin discretizations of the equations (1) and (2) converge.
+That Galerkin methods for the discretization of (1) and (2) are effective follow from this observation.
 Indeed, such discretizations are "quasi-optimal," meaning that the error in the obtained solution is proportional to the error with which the discretization scheme approximates the true solution of the equation.

 There seems to be a great deal of confusion regarding these results, particularly the fact that the convergence of such methods was